[Rev. October 13, 2022]

 7.1.3 Once the symposium host is approved, the Symposium Director will have full authority, responsibility, and autonomy with respect to decisions about the symposium.
 The Symposium Director will also facilitate and oversee all relevant honors and awards associated with the organization.

 7.2 Business meetings.
+Business meetings shall be held during each biennial research symposium.
+In the event of cancelation or postponement of the symposium, a virtual business meeting including the Board and membership shall be convened.
 Primary items of business shall be seating of new officers, announcement of the host of the next NAFAPA Research Symposium, reports from the officers, and revisions to the NAFAPA constitution and bylaws.
-Members of the General Assembly in attendance will be invited to discuss these items and bring any new items to the attention of the NAFAPA board.
+Members of the NAFAPA in attendance will be invited to discuss these items and bring any new items to the attention of the NAFAPA board.

 Article 8.
 Honors and Awards